drganjoo/CarND-Vehicle-Detection/README.md

 During testing a lot of times the yellow lane line was being misclassified as a car, therefore I generated a number of smaller 64x64 images from the first 100 frames of the video, which had no car visible and used them as part of non-vehicles set.

-I tried using the udacity's labeled data set [Udacity Labeled Dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) but at that point I didn't know the column headings were wrong and I could hardly get the correct car frames out of it, so didn't use it at that point. [extract_udacity.ipynb](extract_udacity.ipynb) I later found out that the correct column labels were x_min, x_max, y_min and y_max
+I tried using the udacity's labeled data set [Udacity Labeled Dataset](https://github.com/udacity/self-driving-car/tree/master/annotations) but at that point I didn't know the column headings were wrong and I could hardly get the correct car frames out of it, so didn't use it at that point. [extract_udacity.ipynb](extract_udacity.ipynb) I later found out that the correct column labels were x_min, x_max, y_min and y_max but for it to be used I would have had to generate almost equal number of non car images.

 ### Data Distribution